lengstrom/smartfzf-cpp/README.md

 Instructions to build and run:

-Requires cmake and platform-specific cpp compilation tools
+Requires cmake, boost, and platform-specific cpp compilation tools

  * Execute the following in a shell: